hongyuanjia/epluspar/README.md

 ### Specify Input Data for Stan

-`$data_bc()` takes a list of field data and simulated data, and returns a list that contains data input for Bayesican calibration using the Stan model
+`$data_bc()` takes a list of field data and simulated data, and returns a list that contains data input for Bayesian calibration using the Stan model

   - `n`: Number of measured parameter observations.